PyLops/pylops-mpi/docs/source/adding.rst

 Once we have created the file, we will start by importing the modules that will be needed by the operator.
 While this varies from operator to operator, you will always need to import the :py:class:`pylops_mpi.DistributedArray` class which we use in this library as an alternative to the NumPy arrays.
-This class allows you to work with distributed arrays that are partitioned/broadcasted across different ranks or processes in a parallel computing environment.Additionally, you will need to import the :py:class:`pylops_mpi.MPILinearOperator` class, which serves as the **parent** class for any of our operators:
+This class allows you to work with distributed arrays that are partitioned/broadcasted across different ranks or processes in a parallel computing environment.
+Additionally, you will need to import the :py:class:`pylops_mpi.MPILinearOperator` class, which serves as the **parent** class for any of our operators:

 .. code-block:: python